-This bit is only active when FCR bit-0 is active.
+This bit is only active when FCR bit-0 is a logic 1.

-Logic 0 = No transmit FIFO reset (default).

-Logic 1 = Reset the transmit FIFO pointers and FIFO level counter logic (the transmit shift register is not cleared or altered).
+- Logic 0 = No transmit FIFO reset (default). - Logic 1 = Reset the transmit FIFO pointers and FIFO level counter logic (the transmit shift register is not cleared or altered).
 This bit will return to a logic 0 after resetting the FIFO.